MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/developer-guide-for-creating-service-metadata.md

 - [UWP mobile broadband apps](uwp-mobile-broadband-apps.md)

-**Note**
+> [!NOTE]
-The mobile broadband app doesn’t have to be published to the Microsoft Store until the service metadata has been tested and is ready to be published externally.
+> The mobile broadband app doesn’t have to be published to the Microsoft Store until the service metadata has been tested and is ready to be published externally.
 We recommend that the app is published to the Microsoft Store only after the service metadata package passes preview mode testing.

 ## Creating service metadata packages